This article describes how to use R code with a Date/Time variable to create dynamic custom variables that can be used as filters.

 - OPTIONAL: Tick General > Usable as a filter.

-- Paste your code under General > R CODE.
+- Paste your code into the R Code editor.

 Below are some examples of the types of date-based conditions that you can easily create.